Last updated: November 23, 2022 (Changelog)

 256GB 6GB RAM | $ 759.00![]() |

-The same reason we picked the iPhone 13 Pro Max applies to the 13 Pro.
-It's still one of the best iPhones with standout features like the 120Hz ProMotion display, the large main camera sensor and the improved ultrawide camera capable of excellent macro photography.
+The iPhone 13 Pro is still one of the best iPhones with standout features like the 120Hz ProMotion display, the large main camera sensor and the improved ultrawide camera capable of excellent macro photography.

-Just like the Pro Max, the standard Pro model also offers water and dust-proofing and Ceramic Shield for increased resistance to drops and scratches.
+This 13 Pro model offers water and dust-proofing and Ceramic Shield for increased resistance to drops and scratches.
 The chipset powering up the handset is one of the most powerful solutions on the market.
 It's mostly about the OS, though, as iOS might not be everyone's cup of coffee, but given how popular iPhones in the US are, we have a feeling most of the users won't mind it.
 In case the 14 Pro Max and 13 Pro Max are too big for you, and you are in for a high-end iPhone but don’t want to spend as much, the 13 Pro seems like a logical choice.

 256GB 8GB RAM | $ 540.00![]() |

-OnePlus 10 Pro is the company’s current flagship and it’s one of the best phones you can get right now at about $900.
+OnePlus 10 Pro is the company’s last year flagship and it’s one of the best phones you can get right now for $550 when sold with an official discount (happens often, MSRP is still $900).
 It comes with an outstanding LTPO2 OLED display, superb sustained performance, and offers reliable camera performance.
 The best part – the phone is water-resistant for the US market!

 The 10 Pro is certainly a strong contender, but that might depend on who you ask.
 If you're looking to buy into an expansive ecosystem, you might want to look elsewhere.
 Otherwise, the 10 Pro does have a capable all-around camera with enough features to keep photographers and casual picture-takers happy while also catering to content creators who appreciate a color-accurate display.